HarpElle/empowervb-website/src/content/news/2025-07-15-coaches-wanted.md

 - Alignment with our encouraging yet competitive philosophy
 - Dedication to creating a positive, family-centered environment

-**The Heart We're Looking For:**
+**The Heart We’re Looking For:**
 We want coaches who understand that their role extends far beyond teaching volleyball skills.
-We're seeking leaders who can inspire confidence, build resilience, and help young athletes discover their potential both on and off the court.
+We’re seeking leaders who can inspire confidence, build resilience, and help young athletes discover their potential both on and off the court.
 Most importantly, we want coaches who believe in building each other up—who understand that when we encourage our athletes through challenges, we create stronger players and stronger people.

-### What Empower VB Offers Our Coaches
+### What Empower Volleyball Club Offers Our Coaches

 **Professional Growth:**
 - Opportunity to shape our club culture from the ground up